 - Peppermint – carminative, good for nausea, gas, digestion, and bloating,

-- Ginger – anti-inflammatory, digestive aid, good for nausea, helpful in warding off and treating colds and flu
+- Ginger – anti-inflammatory, digestive aid, good for nausea, helpful in preventing and treating colds and flu

 My favorite herbal oxymel combination is thyme and sage.
-These two herbs together help dry up and expel mucus, making it an excellent remedy for hacking, congested coughs.
+These two herbs together help loosen up and expel mucus, making it an excellent remedy for hacking, congested coughs.